Dog Breed Directory

 Hip Dysplasia

-Malformation of the hip joint leading to arthritis.
+Developmental disorder where the hip joint is malformed, leading to osteoarthritis.

 Symptoms: